ryanmaclean/ProcessFun/README.md

 ## Usage
 1. Download the raw awsinv.sh and awsinvhtml.py files to the same directory
+2. If needed, edit the region in the awsinv.sh file as it is currently set to "us-east-1"
-2. Make the awsinv.sh executable: <pre>chmod +x awsinv.sh</pre>
+3. Make the awsinv.sh executable: <pre>chmod +x awsinv.sh</pre>
-3. Run the process using python: <pre>python aswinvhtml.py</pre>
+4. Run the process using python: <pre>python aswinvhtml.py</pre>
-4. Open the resulting aws.html file in your web browser (or add some logic to rsync/scp the file to a webserver)
+5. Open the resulting aws.html file in your web browser (or add some logic to rsync/scp the file to a webserver)